What Is a Blanket Mortgage and How Does It Work?

 Who would most likely obtain a blanket mortgage?

 Businesses may apply for a blanket loan to buy commercial property.
-Landlords, both commercial and residential, may also benefit from this type of loan.
+Landlords, both commercial and residential, may also utilize this type of loan.
 So can construction companies and people who flip homes.

 Is a blanket loan a good idea?